 5. Urzikstan

-This was a hard one, and I almost had it at number four on this list, but I’ve always found that when I’m dropping into Urzikstan I find it hard to differentiate some of the locations, and generally find the layout to be a little confusing.
+This was a hard one, and I almost had it at number four on this list, but I’ve always found that when I’m dropping into Urzikstan I find it hard to differentiate some of the locations, and generally find the layout to be a little perplexing.
+Considering that Urzikstan is one of the largest Warzone maps, it totally makes sense why it can be so confusing.
+There are so many POIs, and most times, it can be challenging to remember them all, including Hadiqa Farms, Zaravan City, and Seaport District.

 4. Al Mazrah

-Al Mazrah is Warzone‘s largest map, but the developers did a great job to not make it feel that way.
+Al Mazrah is Warzone‘s largest map, but the developers did a great job of not making it feel that way.
 Instead, Al Mazrah feels like a really well-balanced offering, with a mixture of new and interesting POIs such as Tarq Village dotted alongside classic Modern Warfare 2 locations like Quarry.

-There are some areas that could do with a few more buildings or POIs, especially the west side which becomes quite empty. once you get past the Caves.
+Some areas feel sparse and could do with a few more buildings or POIs, especially the west side which becomes quite empty once you get past the Caves.
 Having the Observatory sitting high on a hill in the middle of the map is nice, and Al Mazrah City is a fun hot-drop if you fancied immediate action.

 Unfortunately, Al Mazrah was removed in Dec.
 2023, and we don’t know when we’ll see it again.